BCLawLibrary/practical-ai-in-30-days/day-20-more-image-fun-and-putting-everything-together.md

 tags: ["AI Literacy", "Integration & Synthesis", "Workflow Integration", "Practical Application"]
 ---

-# Day 20: More Image Fun and Putting everything together!

 Today’s activity is a two-parter: first, you'll dive deeper into the world of AI image generation.
-Then, you'll pull together everything you've learned in this advent calendar to create a complete project.
+Then, you'll pull together everything you've learned in this guide to create a complete project.

 ---